cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ### Data formats for a 3D task

-To create a 3D task, you must prepare an archive with one of the following directory structures:
+To create a 3D task, you must prepare an archive with one of the following directory structures.

+> **Note:** You can't mix 2D and 3D data in the same task.

 {{< tabpane >}}
 {{< tab header="Velodyne" >}}